Neko-Box-Coder/MicroOmni/README.md

 Just a swiss army knife plugin that adds the functionalities I have from VSCodium.

 List of features not in any particular order:
-- ⚙️ Fuzzy Search For Files Recursively
+- 🔍️ Fuzzy Search For Files Recursively
     - This extends from fzfinder, but can work independently
+- 🧭 Fuzzy Search For Current File
 - 🔲 Centering Cursor To Viewport
 - 🦘 Jump Selection
 - 📔 Global Cursor History